IVF failure treatment in India

 Common Causes of IVF Failure

-• Sperm issues: Low sperm count, poor motility, or DNA damage can impair fertilization and embryo formation .
+- Sperm issues: Low sperm count, poor motility, or DNA damage can impair fertilization and embryo formation.

-• Hormonal imbalances: Issues like elevated FSH, untreated thyroid disorders, or PCOS can impair both egg production and uterine receptivity.
+- Hormonal imbalances: Issues like elevated FSH, untreated thyroid disorders, or PCOS can impair both egg production and uterine receptivity.

-• Laboratory factors & techniques: Suboptimal embryo culture conditions, embryo grading errors, or errors during egg retrieval/transfer can lead to cycle failure.
+- Laboratory factors & techniques: Suboptimal embryo culture conditions, embryo grading errors, or errors during egg retrieval/transfer can lead to cycle failure.

-What to Do After an IVF Failure
+What to Do After an IVF Failure: IVF Failure Treatment in India

-Experiencing an IVF failure can be emotionally devastating.
-It’s natural to feel disheartened after investing so much physically, financially, and emotionally.
-But this is exactly the time to stay connected with your fertility team.
 It’s important to remember that even when everything seems perfect, a 100% implantation rate is biologically impossible.
 IVF success often requires more than one attempt, with small adjustments or protocol changes along the way.
-Giving up after one failure means ending the journey before it truly begins.
-Mental preparedness for multiple cycles (if needed) is not just realistic, but often essential for eventual success.

 Here’s a step-by-step guide on what to do next:

-1. Analyze and pinpoint causes
+Analyze and pinpoint causes

-2. Address anatomical or uterine issues
+Address anatomical or uterine issues

-• Treat uterine abnormalities like fibroids or polyps through surgery (e.g., hysteroscopy) to enhance implantation prospects.
+We’ll also find and treat uterine abnormalities like fibroids or polyps through surgery (e.g., hysteroscopy) to enhance implantation prospects.

-3. Improve egg and sperm quality
+Improve egg and sperm quality

-• For low ovarian reserve or egg issues, mild stimulation, antioxidants, or adjuvant therapies can help.
+For low ovarian reserve or egg issues, mild stimulation, antioxidants, or adjuvant therapies can help.

-• For male factor issues, interventions like sperm selection techniques (ICSI, IMSI) can improve fertilization .
+For male factor issues, interventions like sperm selection techniques (ICSI, IMSI) can improve fertilization.

-4. Enhance embryo quality and selection
+Enhance embryo quality and selection

-5. Review lab environment and protocol
+Review the lab environment and protocol

-6. Optimize lifestyle and medical health
+Optimize lifestyle and medical health

-• Encourage healthy BMI, cessation of smoking/alcohol, and stress management.
+Encourage healthy BMI, cessation of smoking/alcohol, and stress management.

-7. Consider adjuvant therapies
+Consider adjuvant therapies

 Based on individual needs, options like IVIG, uterine relaxants, laser-assisted hatching, or endometrial receptivity testing (ERA) may help.